A Bright Shining Lie

 A Bright Shining Lie: John Paul Vann and America in Vietnam (1988) is a book by Neil Sheehan, a former New York Times reporter, about U.S. Army lieutenant colonel John Paul Vann (killed in action) and the United States' involvement in the Vietnam War.

-Sheehan was awarded the 1988 National Book Award for Nonfiction and the 1989 Pulitzer Prize for General Non-Fiction for the book.
+Sheehan was awarded the 1988 National Book Award for Nonfiction and the 1989 Pulitzer Prize for General Nonfiction for the book.
 It was adapted as a film of the same name released by HBO in 1998, starring Bill Paxton and Amy Madigan.

 Summary

 John Paul Vann became an adviser to the Saigon regime in the early 1960s.
 He was an ardent critic of how the war was fought by the Saigon regime, which he viewed as corrupt and incompetent, and increasingly, on the part of the U.S. military.
 He was critical of the U.S. military command, especially under William Westmoreland and its inability to adapt to the fact that it was facing a popular guerrilla movement while backing a corrupt regime.
 He argued that many of the tactics employed (for example the Strategic Hamlet Program of relocation) further alienated the population and were counterproductive to U.S. objectives.
 He was often unable to influence the military command but used the Saigon press corps including Sheehan, David Halberstam and Malcolm Browne to disseminate his views.

 The prologue recounts Vann's funeral on June 16, 1972, after his death in a helicopter crash in Vietnam.
 Sheehan, a friend, had attended the funeral.
 The subsequent account is divided into seven "books" detailing Vann's career in Vietnam and America's involvement in the conflict.